-The beauty of tours is that they permit tourists, locals, and anyone else on the tour to a taste of history from the roots.
-Fort Sumter tour packages take tourists to see where the first shots of the war were taken in Fort Sumter and enjoy a sailing trip around the Charleston harbor.
+Fort Sumter tour packages show where the first shots of the war were taken in Fort Sumter and give a sailing trip around Charleston Harbor.
 While Fort Sumter tickets are not needed to visit the fort, the only way to access Fort Sumter is via a ferry, which obviously requires a paid admission.
-Visitors to Fort Sumter can use a Fort Sumter SC map to pick the best locations to catch the Fort Sumter Ferry.
-Spirit Line Cruises Fort Sumter takes tourists on tours of the harbor, leaving from Liberty Square of Charleston and Patriots Point.
-Liberty Square Charleston is the departure point for Fort Sumter from historic downtown Charleston, and also features a museum for the African-American experience and military exhibits.
+Spirit Line Cruises Fort Sumter provides tours of the harbor, leaving from Patriots Point and downtown.
+Liberty Square Charleston is the departure point for Fort Sumter from downtown Charleston.
+It also features a museum for the African American experience and military exhibits.

 The tour lasts for about two and a half hours.
 The ferry ride is just about one hour to and from the land, and visitors to Fort Sumter can spend about an hour exploring the fort at their own pace.